Cellular-Imaging-Amsterdam-UMC/BIOMERO.importer/README.md

 skip_all: false

 use_register_zarr: true

+# Annotation namespace for OMERO metadata (default: "biomero.import")
+# Can be customized to maintain compatibility with existing systems
+annotation_namespace: "biomero.import"
 ```

 **Note**: The `upload_orders_dir_name`, `data_dir_name`, and `failed_uploads_directory_name` settings are **legacy from the old file-based system** and are no longer used in the current database-driven implementation.